AutoRecon/AutoRecon/README.md

 * A tagging system that lets you include or exclude certain plugins.
 * Global and per-target timeouts in case you only have limited time.
 * Four levels of verbosity, controllable by command-line options, and during scans using Up/Down arrows.
-* Colorized output for distinguishing separate pieces of information.
+* Colourised output for distinguishing separate pieces of information.
 Can be turned off for accessibility reasons.

 ## Installation

-There are three ways to install AutoRecon: pipx, pip, and manually.
+Right love, there are three ways to install AutoRecon: pipx, pip, and manually.
 Before installation using any of these methods, certain requirements need to be fulfilled.
 If you have not refreshed your apt cache recently, run the following command so you are installing the latest available packages:

 ```bash
 sudo apt update